Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 It will cut 20 mins off its journey time despite new station calls in Erfurt and Halle; plus it will also call at Frankfurt (Main) Hbf instead of at Frankfurt (Main) Sud.

-Its departure times in each direction will also be significantly altered - from December 14th it will leave Paris at 11:07, so on Monday to Friday a connection will typically be available from the first Eurostar of the day from Londo
+Its departure times in each direction will also be significantly altered - from December 14th it will leave Paris at 11:07, so on Monday to Friday a connection will typically be available from the first Eurostar of the day from London.

 The Lausanne - Geneve ↔ Lyon - Avignon - Marseille service by TGV Lyria train is to be expanded.

-It will return as daily service in July and August, but what's new is that in April, May, June, September and October it will also be available on Thursday to Monday.
+It will return as a daily service in July and August, but what's new is that in April, May, June, September and October it will also be available on Thursday to Monday.

 Also being taken off is the overnight service by IC train on the Rostock - Berlin - Halle - Erfurt - Nuremberg - Regensburg - Passau ↔ Wels - Linz - Vienna route.